frePPLe/frepple/doc/user-guide/model-reference/suboperations.rst

 Suboperations apply to operations of type operation_routing, operation_alternate, operation_split.

-Each of these refer to child-operations.
+Each of these operation types have child operations belonging to them, as defined in this table.

 ================ ================= ===========================================================
 Field            Type              Description